dart-archive/www.dartlang.org/src/site/tools/pub/cmd/pub-global.markdown

 {% prettify sh %}
 $ pub global activate <package> --executable=<name> [[highlight]]--overwrite[[/highlight]]
 {% endprettify %}

+You can now run `helloworld` at the command line.

 For more information on the these flags, see [Options](#options).